f you use Excel to model businesses, business processes, or

 |

-And send it to: Chaco Canyon Consulting 700 Huron Avenue, Suite 11J Cambridge, MA 02138 |
+And send it to: Chaco Canyon Consulting 700 Huron Avenue, Suite 19C Cambridge, MA 02138 |

 To use the course software you'll need some other applications, which you very probably already have.
 By placing your order, you're confirming that you have the software you need, as described on this site.

-| A Tip About Arrays | 14/24 Session Links |
+A tip about arrays | 14/24 Session Links |

-Knowing which Excel worksheet functions accept array arguments and "do the right thing" is the key to exploiting this tip.
-I know of no place where you can find a list of the functions that are array-friendly.
+Knowing which Excel worksheet functions accept array arguments and “do the right thing” is the key to exploiting this tip.
+We know of no place where you can find a list of the functions that are array-friendly.

 Perhaps the best thing to do is to start keeping a list of your own.
 When you determine that a worksheet function is array-friendly, add it to your list.
 Also keep a list of functions that are array-unfriendly, because if you don't, you might end up testing some functions repeatedly.

-Last Modified: Wednesday, 22-Oct-2008 05:31:20 EDT
+Last Modified: Wednesday, 27-Apr-2016 04:15:26 EDT